nobody00O/smart-contract-scanner-cpp/README.md

 A small C++ tool that scans Solidity contracts for a couple of common security bugs — reentrancy and unsafe `tx.origin` checks.

-I built this to get better at C++ and learn how smart contract vulnerabilities actually look in real code, not just in theory.
-Not a production tool, just a learning project — but it works.
+I built this to get better at C++ and learn how smart contract vulnerabilities actually look in real code, not just in theory .
+Just a learning project — but it works.

 What it checks for